bowman2001/perplexdoc/content/doc/site/taxonomies/index.md

     parent: siteelem
     pre: category
 categories: [template]
-tags: [taxonomies, site]
+tags: [taxonomies, site, related, author]
 ---

-Taxonomies allow the creation of site-wide arbitrary groups of content with taxonomy terms.
+Taxonomies allow the creation of site-wide arbitrary groups of content with joint taxonomy terms.
 {.p-first} <!--more-->

-## What are taxonomy terms?
+## What are taxonomies and their terms?

 Technically, taxonomy terms are the third type of content structure after [single pages](/doc/intro/workflow/content#single-pages) and [list pages](/doc/intro/workflow/content#branch-bundles).

 List pages present an overview of the contents that are grouped together in their folder.
 Taxonomy terms don’t have a folder (in the beginning) and are instead added to the frontmatter of pages.
 Every set of pages with the same taxonomy term then belongs to a new arbitrarily formed group.
 There is no technical limit to the number of taxonomy terms a page may belong to.
-And the taxonomy term pages present an overview of all pages belonging to their groups.
+The taxonomy term pages present an overview of all pages belonging to their groups. (&rightarrow; [Hugo documentation for taxonomies][hugotaxo])
-{.inline}

-{{< mnote >}}**Author pages** are usually not understood as taxonomy terms but technically they form the same type of structure.
-The author templates for this theme are taxonomy templates and `authors` are a taxonomy.{{< /mnote >}}

-As regards content, taxonomy terms are a **relation between their pages**.
-And there are a few well-established taxonomies to create specific types of content relations as taxonomy terms:
+As regards content, taxonomy terms should describe an actual **relation between their pages**.
+There are a few well-established taxonomies to create specific types of content relations as their terms:

 Categories
 : form a general classification of the contents.
 They aim to be mutually exclusive to separate the contents into distinguishable parts &rightarrow; every page should get only one category.
 These category groups should be of a roughly similar size.
-In practice these goals are often not so easy to reach.
+In practice, these goals are often not so easy to reach.

 Tags
 : are labels describing one aspect or property of the content &rightarrow; every page may have a few tags.
 As the content grows we should check for tags that contain only one page.
 This often happens in the beginning but is a good reason to remove tags in the long run.
-And when we end up adding a tag to the majority of our pages, we should consider to use more fine-grained labels instead.
+And when we end up adding a tag to the majority of our pages, we should consider using more fine-grained labels instead.

 Series:
 : are pages that are tied directly together – postings about the exactly same topic for example or a long article split into a few parts.
 {.dl-loose}

+We can define new taxonomies to establish other types of relations (&rightarrow; [Hugo documentation for taxonomies][hugotaxo]).
+{.inline}

+{{< mnote >}}**Author pages** are usually not understood as taxonomy terms but to be an author is a relation.
+The author templates for this theme are taxonomy templates and `authors` is defined as taxonomy.{{< /mnote >}}

 ## Related content